18 Oct 2019 - 18 Oct 2019

 Delegates will gain a better understanding of how to support wellbeing by embedding the positive habits and skills that help to develop resilience.
 They will also discuss aspects that have a detrimental effect of mental health and what the boarding environment can offer boarders in support.
 A culture of wellbeing also needs to extend to boarding staff as the positive role models for the boarders, as well as helping to sustain a high quality of pastoral care.

-- Building a positive culture of wellbeing – what can we offer?
-What do we put at the centre?
+13:30 Session 3 – Building a positive culture of wellbeing - what can we offer?
+What do we put that the centre?
 Proactive pastoral care

-- Looking after yourself – who cares for the carers?
-Making the job worthwhile.
+14:45 Session 4 – Looking after yourself - who cares for the carers?
+Making the job worthwhile

 Wider context and/or application to the Boarding sector: